As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 There is conflicting advice about the safety of weighted sleep sacks.

-It is recommended to never use a sleep sack that weighs more than 10% of your baby’s body weight, but for extra piece of mind you should check with you pediatrician before using a weighted sack.
+It is recommended to never use a sack that weighs more than 10% of your baby’s body weight, but for extra piece of mind you should check with you pediatrician before using a weighted sack.

 When Should You Stop Using A Sleep Sack?